 What do they do exactly?

 In short the functions of those muscles include extension (movement in the posterior direction), abduction (movement away from the midline), external rotation, and internal rotation of the hip joint.
-Your gluteal muscles (what I like to call glutes) also stabalize your leg in running when in the single-support phase.
+Your gluteal muscles (what I like to call glutes) also stabilize your leg in running when in the single-support phase.

 Why are they SOOOoooo important?